How to Travel As Crew on Sailing Boats

 How much are you willing to pay?

 Costs can vary greatly depending on the boat and captain.
 More often than not, you'll need to contribute to running costs like fuel, marina fees, and repairs.
-Weekly expenses can range from hundreds to thousands per month.
+Expenses can range from hundreds to thousands per month.
 Factors like the boat’s size, skipper’s wealth, and crew size affect the price.
 However, compared to backpacking, which can have similar costs, travelling by sail often provides a richer and more unique experience for a comparable price.
 Make sure you agree on finances upfront, so there are no surprises down the line.

 Where do you want to go?